ntaku/iOS-Plain-Project/README.md

 The plain template project for new universal iOS application.

-- Download and rename project name.
-That's all.
+- Rename project name and modify Podfile.
 - This project uses [Objective-Clean](http://objclean.com/) for code-style check.
 You can replace StyleSettings.plist by your own setting or remove Run Script of Objective-Clean from Build Phases.